thetokyogourmet 10 months ago

 I found that my previous post cannot be reached anymore.
 Hello Saito San and everyone, would there any recommendation for late night dining in Tokyo?
 I heard NISHIAZABU K+ is quite good and open till mid-night.
 Any other recommendation?

-LTHeracles almost 2 years ago
+LTHeracles about 2 years ago

 I'm going to Tokyo with my parents that don't eat beef and pork.
 Can you recommend any restaurant for them to try?
 I basically want to eat ramen, tempura, unagi and yakitori.
 If we go to a tonkatsu and yakiniku restaurant, will they be able to eat anything like fish or chicken?
 We are currently planning to stay in Ginza.
 Thanks

-jc99001 almost 2 years ago
+jc99001 about 2 years ago

 Hi all - just curious to know about any can't miss sweets.
 I'll be going in the winter and my accommodations are in Ningyocho.
 I enjoy all kinds of sweets - both western and eastern.
 Basically looking to try anything new and interesting/experimental.
 Primarily based in CA/SF, so have had pretty good exposure to the typical trendy Japanese desserts [fluffy pancakes, soufflé cheesecakes, mochidonuts, daifukus]